 Summary of Eating London Food Tour:

-For more information (and lots of food porn pics!) you can visit the Eating London Tours website and follow them on these social networks:
+For more information (and lots of food porn pics!) you can visit the Eating London Tours website.

 Oh, and don’t forget to use this: #eatinglondon

 My tour with Eating London Food Tour was complimentary for the purposes of a review.
 All opinions and pictures (unless otherwise indicated) are honest and my own.